Brian Hayes (lawyer): Planning reform

 Hayes has been involved in planning review and reform processes in South Australia since the 1990s.
 In 2012, Hayes interviewed Premier Jay Weatherill about future planning reform at an event hosted by the Planning Institute of Australia, of which he is an Honorary Fellow.
 In February 2013 Hayes acted as Chair of South Australia's Expert Panel on Planning Reform and spokesperson for the panel and had some input into the appointment of its membership.
 He told ABC radio that the development legislation in South Australia was twenty years old and that a review was to be undertaken.
 He told journalist Ian Henschke that a revised planning system needs to be fair and meet the current expectations of communities.
 Hayes wrote of changing expectations of planning in South Australia that "people are looking for a planning system that is easy to understand and apply, that values community input, that includes clear rules and straightforward processes that ensures the right balance between statewide issues and local needs, and is based upon the most up-to-date expert knowledge."
 The Panel delivered its final report and recommendations in December 2014.

 Board memberships

 Hayes was a member of the board of the South Australian Tourism Commission from October 2011 until 2015.
 His academic board memberships include the University of South Australia Law School Advisory Board and the Advocacy and Justice Unit of the University of Adelaide.
 He is also a board member of the Independent Gaming Corporation Ltd, which was "established by the hotel and club industry to provide a secure, centralised computer monitoring facility for the management of gaming machines in hotels and clubs in South Australia."

+Filmography

+According to the South Australian Film Corporation, Hayes has been active in the film industry for over seven years.